Khurramnaveed3233/Business-Insights-for-Xeven-Solutions-Using-SQL/README.md

   - Estimated revenue and salary costs segmented by industry and team.

   - Evaluated the spread and impact of AI tools within the company’s ecosystem.

+# 📌 How to Use This Project

+ - You can clone or fork this repository and:

+ - Practice and tweak the SQL queries using your own simulated database.

+ - Extend this project by creating views, indexes, and stored procedures.

+ - Visualize insights using Power BI or Tableau.